-WDI employees (wage and salary earners) are remunerated in accordance with the collective wage agreement (ERA), which is negotiated uniformly by IG Metall and the employers' associations for the regional collective bargaining area.
-The aim of the ERA collective agreement is to ensure uniform and objective remuneration for all employees, thus enabling gender-neutral remuneration.
+WDI employees (wage and salary earners) are remunerated in accordance with the framework pay agreement (ERA), which is negotiated uniformly by IG Metall and the employers' associations for the regional pay scale area.
+The aim of the ERA collective agreement is to ensure standardised and objective remuneration for all employees.
+This collective agreement thus enables gender-neutral pay.